quapity/CDC/README.md

 * Current support for ANF catalog

-User Guide
+Tutorial
 ----------

 ### General Usage

 * LDK.detection_function.detect('YYYY','MM','DD','HH','MM','SS',duration=7200,ndays=1,wb=1)

-The first 6 args are start date/time.
+* The first 6 args are start date/time.
 These pipe to obspy UTCDatetime
-duration: number of seconds (2 hours is the smallest allowable increment)
+* duration: number of seconds (2 hours is the smallest allowable increment)
-ndays:    number of days to process from start date/time
+* ndays:    number of days to process from start date/time
-wb:       the station list to use.
+* wb:       the station list to use.
 Referenced from lists in the last half of Util.py

 ### Basic Tutorial